luo-yining/CFDBench/README.md

 The code for the paper: [[upcoming] CFDBench: a comprehensive benchmark for data-driven methods for fluid dynamics](www.unknown.com).
 ## Data

+The data is first generated with numerical algorithms, then interpolated to a grid of 64x64.
+The raw data before interpolation is very large, and the below link is the interpolated data.

 Main download link: [[upcoming]](www.unknown.com)

 Contains 4 problems: